daliasen/NTP_clock/README.md

 # NTP_clock

 A DIY digital Network Time Protocol (NTP) clock and temperature display with adaptive brightness.
-Built with an Arduino TIAN and an MAX7221 LED display driver.
+Built with an Arduino TIAN and a MAX7221 LED display driver.

 ## Cloning this repository